The regular lines of antigen-antibody

 3.6.

-In consequence of the demonstrated invalidity of the percentage law, the neutralization rate factor given in Eq.2 is not a constant characteristic of the antibody concentration (titer) as usually claimed, but a variable factor further depending on the virus concentration to a degree determined by the factor q.
-The term neutralization rate factor is, therefore, to be preferred to the neutralization rate constant.
+In consequence of the demonstrated invalidity of the Percentage Law, the neutralization rate factor given in Eq.2 is not a constant characteristic of the concentration of the reacting antibody (or titer) as usually claimed, but a variable factor further depending on the virus concentration to a degree determined by the factor q.
+Consequently. the term neutralization rate factor is preferable to the term neutralization rate constant.

 Conclusions summarized.